Semi-automatically optimized calibration of internal combustion engines: Mathematical Problem Description

 In accordance with current government regulations and common test cycles, the engine behavior is optimized with respect to pre-defined scenarios, known as driving cycles.
 In our continuous model a \emph{driving cycle} is a time-parametrized curve

 whose purpose is to simulate the phases of acceleration and constant speed of real-world driving patterns.
+Driving cycles are given indirectly in the form of operational profiles which map a time to a gear/velocity combination; cf.\ Figure~\ref{fig:rnd-profile}.
+Taking into account the weight of the car, its drag coefficient, specific tire friction, etc., every such gear/velocity combination can be mapped to a revolution frequency/torque combination in the operation field.

-For the sake of the simplicity of the exposition here we will assume that a fixed driving cycle is given; cf.\ Figure~\ref{fig:rnd-profile} for an example.
+For the sake of the simplicity of exposition, here we will assume that the calibration is performed with respect to a fixed driving cycle.
 Yet it is also natural to take the combination of several driving cycles into account, and our approach also covers this slightly more general situation.

 An important constraint prescribed by regulations is to bound the resulting emissions along the driving cycle.
 Emission pollutants include carbon monoxide (\CO), hydrocarbons (\HC), nitrogen oxides (\NX) as well as particulate matter (\PM) and number (\PN).
-Denote by $\emission$ the index set that corresponds to pollutant emissions and by $\emconstraint_p$ the emission limit for pollutant~$p$ over the driving cycle.
+We denote by $\emission$ the index set that corresponds to pollutant emissions and by $\emconstraint_p$ the emission limit for pollutant~$p$ over the driving cycle.

 Consider an engine manifold map $M \in \Omega$ and a pollutant~$p \in \emission$.
 The frequency and torque values along $\dcCont$ produce actuator settings $M(\dcCont(t))$, which result in output values $F(M(\dcCont(t)))$, including the pollutant~$p$.
-The integral of these values must satisfy the \textit{emission constraint} for all $p \in \emission$:
+The integral of these values must satisfy the \emph{emission constraint} for all $p \in \emission$:

-For instance, Table \ref{tab:euro-norms} shows the diesel engine emission constraints for \euro norms 3-6c (E3-E6c).
+The factor $\lVert \dot{\gamma}_{\operatorname{dc}}(t)\rVert$ accounts for the fact that $\dcCont$ is not necessarily normalized, i.e., the speed of acceleration, deceleration, etc., varies.
+Table~\ref{tab:euro-norms} shows the diesel engine emission constraints for \euro norms 3-6c (E3-E6c).